-The social and physical environment within Palestinian camps continues to deteriorate (overcrowding, lack of green spaces, and poor living conditions).
-Jafra will improve the lives of refugees by supporting vegetable rooftop gardening for food security and enhanced livelihoods via small food production initiatives, fostering a sense of community belonging, beautification and improved air quality which will help to restore a damaged environment and in turn alleviate stress and local anxieties.
+The social and physical environment within Palestinian camps continues to deteriorate (overcrowding, lack of green spaces, and poor living conditions,).
+Jafra will improve the lives of refugees by supporting organic rooftop gardening for food security and enhanced livelihoods via small production initiatives, fostering a sense of community belonging, beautification and improved air quality which will help to restore a damaged environment and in turn alleviate stress and local anxieties.

 Across Lebanon,Palestinian refugees reside in 12 camps and 42 informal gatherings.The camps are congested urban ghettos,cut off from the rest of city dwellers by concrete blocks to buttress security.Inside the camps, poverty rates have risen by 23% in 2015,compared to 8% at the beginning of the Syria crisis.At present, 90% of Palestinian refugees live below Lebanon's poverty line of US$3.8 a day.Resilience capacities need to be strengthened and camp conditions improved for Palestinian refugees.

 This project will solve the problem by: Providing refugees with the skills to cultivate their own crops through rooftop gardening for food security and small business development;empowering women and improve household income through training on food production and packaging for small business development;restoring the damaged environment within the camp and decrease the levels of high stress;increasing the resilience of vulnerable youth recovering from drug addiction through skills development.